lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 \refstepcounter{risk}\label{risk:skill-gap}
 **Risk ID:**  \therisk\
 **Description:**  Skill gap amongst team members, as well as in comparison to the ambition levels.
-If the collective knowledge in the team is insufficient to reach the goal set, and meet the level of ambition agreed upon in the collaboration agreement [], a skill gap occours.
+If the collective knowledge in the team is insufficient to reach the goal set, and meet the level of ambition agreed upon in the collaboration agreement [], a skill gap occurs.
 **Probability:**
-Since the concept of the project was developed in the beginning of the semester, the basic idea of the project was made before the team had any experience with some of the concepts involved in the project. <!--ref til Rx pathfinding>
+Since the concept of the project was developed in the beginning of the semester, the basic idea of the project was made before the team had any experience with some of the concepts involved in the project. <!--ref til Rx pathfinding -->
 **Consequence:**
 **Risk Score:**
 **Mitigation Strategy:**